patroni/patroni/docs/faq.rst

     No, you can run Patroni with any number of Postgres nodes.

     Remember: Patroni is decoupled from the DCS.

+What does ``pause`` mean in Patroni?
+    Pause is an operation exposed by Patroni so the user can ask Patroni to step back in regards to Postgres management.

+    That is mainly useful when you want to perform maintenance on the cluster, and would like to avoid that Patroni takes decisions related with HA, like failing over to a standby when you stop the primary.

+    You can find more information about that in :ref:`pause`.

 Automatic failover
 ------------------